 Guru closed at Chapter 3 for the day.
 We felt downhearted.
 I found Kamala saddened.
-She has yellowish face.
+She had yellowish face.
 Since Rose's demise, I gazed her for the first time.
 She went on knitting the leaf plates.
 Radha prepared the tea.
 She served all.
 The other listeners begged permission to leave.
 I nodded my head.

-Because of reciting Garuda Purana, today there was no grief sharing and talks on death and life.
-The Purana itself talked to us a lot.
+Because of reciting the Garud Puran, that day there was no grief sharing and talks on death and life.
+The Puran itself talked to us a lot.

-In the evening, I talked to Achyut baje on Garuda Purana.
+In the evening, I talked to Achyut baje on Garuda Puran.

-"The Purana warns everybody to do noble deeds in life".
+"The Puran encourages everybody to do noble deeds in life".